I2SL/I2SL-Website/README.md

 </p>

 This is the repository for the I<sup>2</sup>SL website led by Professor Amit Ashok in the Wyant College of Optical Sciences at the University of Arizona.
 The website design follows the [Greene Lab's Website Template](https://github.com/greenelab/lab-website-template).
-The webiste runs on Jekyll so all written content can be created in Markdown.
-Lab memebrs looking to make modifications to the website should refer to the documentation below.
+Lab members looking to update the website are encouraged to refer to the documentation below.

 ## Documentation